Professor David Kirkpatrick is a Senior Associate Fellow at RUSI. He trained as an aeronautical engineer and later as an economist.

 Later he worked in the Defence Engineering Group (DEG) at University College London, which then was MoD's designated centre of excellence for education and research in defence equipment acquisition.
 In 1999 he was awarded a Personal Chair of Defence Analysis, and was later appointed Head of the DEG.

-Since 1995 he has been an independent member of the Defence Science Advisory Council, and has been a specialist advisor to successive House of Commons Defence Committees since 1998.
+He was for several years an independent member of the Defence Science Advisory Council, and a specialist advisor to successive House of Commons Defence Committees.

 He has published many papers on various aspects of aeronautics, defence acquisition, defence economics and military history.
 He was one of the principal authors of the book 'Conquering Complexity - Lessons for Defence Systems Acquisition' (HMSO 2005).